k5iogura/darknetTWN/README.md

 - [XNOR-Net: ImageNet Classification Using BinaryConvolutional Neural Networks](https://arxiv.org/pdf/1603.05279.pdf)

 ## Abstract
+Generally the inference task using full ternary weights -1,0,+1 is considered as low accuracy than full precision weights.
+But for mobile device such as raspberryPI small weights is efficiency choice
+Many quantization method for model weights are proposed now such as FP16, bfloat, fixed point 16bits, 8bit, ternary 4bits and XNor 1bit too.
+I consider that re-training after quatization of weights is needed.
+How to train using some quantization methods? from ground, finetune?

 I propose the staged training for yolov2-voc.cfg, yolov3-voc.cfg on [Darknet website](https://github.com/pjreddie).
-You can make full ternarized weights for yolov2 yolov3 using this repository.
+You can make full ternarized weights within 5 points accuracy drops for yolov2, yolov3 using this repository.

 Staged training generates Ternarized weights for yolov2-voc, yolov3-voc.
 Staged training method splits training step into 3 stages.